 - Special immigrant juveniles or those children that have been abused, abandoned, or neglected by their parents

-- Afghanistan or Iraq nationals that translated for individuals in the U.S. government, were employed for at least one year by or for the U.S. government on or after the invasion of Iraq, or were employed by the International Security Assistance Force
+- Afghanistan or Iraq nationals who assisted the U.S. government, worked for at least one year in support of U.S. missions, or were employed by the International Security Assistance Force

 - International broadcasters; or